Introduction

 With many runtimes, adding a new global-scoped property can introduce breaking changes when the new global conflicts with existing application code.
 Many Web Platform APIs define global properties using the readonly

 attribute.
-To avoid introducing breaking changes, runtimes conforming to this specification MAY choose to ignore the readonly
+[WEBIDL] To avoid introducing breaking changes, runtimes conforming to this specification may choose to ignore the readonly

 The global object on Window

--like and worker environments must always be an instance of EventTarget
+-like and worker environments should always be an instance of EventTarget

 .
-Web-interoperable runtimes must follow the report an exception algorithm, and the JavaScript HostPromiseRejectionTracker host hook, as defined in [HTML].
+Web-interoperable runtimes should follow the report an exception algorithm, and the JavaScript HostPromiseRejectionTracker host hook, as defined in [HTML].
 This includes firing the error

 , unhandledrejection